Fire Emblem Heroes – Grand Conquests: all you need to know [GC #9: Announcement]

-Here’s the list of rewards:
+Here’s the list of Rank in Army rewards:

 Finally, there’s also Grand Conquests Quests to tackle, in order to earn Orbs, Universal Shards, and Hero Feathers.
 Each Battle has its own set of Quests, and you can find more details about those on the Events and Content Updates page!

 Fire Emblem Heroes – Grand Conquests – Changes for this event